 Working construction during the winter can be brutal and unforgiving.
-However, by following these steps, both employers and workers can ensure a better work environment, even during the harshest of seasons.
+However, by following these steps, employers and workers can ensure a better work environment, even during the harshest seasons.

-- As stated above, a warm place for workers to take a break is essential during Winter.
+As stated above, a warm place for workers to take a break is essential during winter.
 A heated, covered area from the harsh Winter elements can ensure workers remain vigilant and healthy when returning to work outside.
-During this time, both workers and managers should inspect those coming in from outside for signs of fatigue, hypothermia, and frostbite.
 Furthermore, drinking caffeinated drinks should be discouraged, as they cause the heart rate to increase, leading workers to believe they are warmer than they are.

 - Insulation from high winds and cold temperatures

-- Loose clothing that will allow for proper blood flow (while maintaining proper insulation)
+- Loose clothing that will allow for proper blood flow (while maintaining adequate insulation)